microsoft/fast/specs/flyout/flyout.md

     ** See the [W3C Specification](https://w3c.github.io/aria-practices/#dialog_roles_states_props) for requirements and details.

 *Properties*
-- `targetElement` - the reference to the HTMLElement used as an target
+- `targetElement` - the reference to the HTMLElement used as target
-- `viewportElement` - the reference to the HTMLElement used as the viewport, required ot setup anchored region properly
+- `viewportElement` - the reference to the HTMLElement used as the viewport, required to set up anchored region properly
-- `popoverVisible` - boolean, whether or not the Popover is visible
+- `flyoutVisible` - boolean, whether or not the Flyout is visible

 *Slots*
 - default for content

 *Events*
-- `dismiss` - event fired when the Popover is dismissed
+- `dismiss` - event fired when the Flyout is dismissed

 *Functions*
-- `createPopoverTemplate(string: prefix)` - generates a `ViewTemplate` for the popover based on the given provided prefix string.
-This is required as popover uses an `anchored-region` internally and the create function generates a template using the appropriate `anchored-region` tag (ie "fast-anchored-region", "fluent-anchored-region").
+- `createFlyoutTemplate(string: prefix)` - generates a `ViewTemplate` for the Flyout based on the given provided prefix string.
+This is required as Flyout uses an `anchored-region` internally and the create function generates a template using the appropriate `anchored-region` tag (ie "fast-anchored-region", "fluent-anchored-region").
 Note that the appropriate `anchored-region` component must also be declared.

 *Position Options*